alemar11/ios-watchos-tvos-macos-resources/README.md

 * [TTRangeSlider](https://github.com/TomThorpe/TTRangeSlider) - A slider, similar in style to UISlider, but which allows you to pick a minimum and maximum range.

 #### 🔸*Swift*
+* [CircularSlider](https://github.com/taglia3/CircularSlider) - A powerful Circular Slider.
+It's written in Swift, it's 100% IBDesignable and all parameters are IBInspectable.
 * [GradientSlider](https://github.com/jonhull/GradientSlider)
 * [SnappingSlider](https://github.com/rehatkathuria/SnappingSlider) - A beautiful slider control for iOS built purely upon Swift.
 * [SpringySlider](https://github.com/josephlord/SpringySlider)